wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
+V9.6: ??-???-2024 by wavemotion-dave
+* Removed DrZ80 core - the high quality CZ80 core is all that remains.
+* Complete overhaul of the Adam handlers to clean and refine.

 V9.5: 30-Mar-2024 by wavemotion-dave
 * ADAMnet improvement for disk/tape handling.
 Improved timing, improved caching and more disk/tape games should load and run correctly.
 * DSI gets a massive 2MB of Expansion RAM (32 banks of 64K).
 DS-Lite/Phat still has 128K (base 64K plus the standard 64K expansion RAM).